Au Kam San

-Au Kam San (區錦新) (born 30 April 1957 in Macau with family roots in Xinxing, Guangdong, China) is a former member of Legislative Assembly of Macau.
+Au Kam San (區錦新) (born 30 April 1957 in Macau) is a former member of Legislative Assembly of Macau.
 He was a member of New Macau Association until 2016 and was one of the three pro-democracy lawmakers in Macau.

+Career

 Au stepped down from the Legislative Assembly at the 2021 elections.

+2025 arrest

 On 31 July 2025, Au was arrested by the Judiciary Police for alleged collusion with foreign forces to endanger national security, a crime under the revised Macau National Security Law.
+In 2026, Macau passed a law that allows judges to hold national security trials in secret behind closed doors.
+Au was the first person to be arrested under the law, charged with "subversion of state power" and building ties with foreign media outlets and groups that threaten China.
+His trial was held on September 16.

+The European Union issued a statement condemning Au's arrest.